When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Does Jackson Mean?

-The English could have drawn inspiration from the name “Jackin,” which is a medieval diminutive for John.
-Another likely option is that Jackson came from the Old French given name “Jacques,” which is a French variation of the English name Jacob.
+The English likely drew inspiration from the name “Jackin,” a medieval diminutive for John.
+Another theory suggests Jackson could have roots in the Old French given name “Jacques,” which is a French variation of the English name Jacob (meaning “supplanter”).

 How Do I Pronounce Jackson?